-The internet rumour mill has gone into overdrive this week, with Proton said to have locked in the name of its first SUV, calling it the Proton Knight.
+The internet rumour mill has gone into overdrive this week, but Proton is said to have locked in the name of its first SUV, calling it the Proton X70.

 A couple of months ago, we told you about the public vote that Proton was holding to name is new SUV, with four possible names having been selected.